 Discover our Avocado, Beetroot and Pea Shoot Salad recipe.

-Lemon peel contains a substance called limonine which promotes the detoxification of carcinogens.
+Lemon peel contains a substance called limonine which promotes detoxification of carcinogens.
 Lemon peel can be added to drinks and chopped up small in foods.
 Add the zest to foods to add flavour as well as health benefits.
 Don’t forget the buy organic lemons as pesticide residue may be hard to remove.

 When it comes to a hangover, pickle juice may just be the remedy for supporting detoxification!
 Pickle juice is good for a hangover because it contains many electrolytes which promotes proper hydration which allows the body to excrete toxins effectively.
 Give it a go!